-How we made DISTINCT queries up to 8,000x faster on PostgreSQL
+Improving DISTINCT Query Performance Up to 8,000x on PostgreSQL

 PostgreSQL is an amazing database, but it can struggle with certain types of queries, especially as tables approach tens and hundreds of millions of rows (or more).